inBeat/inbeat-website/content/top-influencers/instagram/colombia/medellin/_index.md

 ---
-title: Top 10 Instagram Influencers In Medellín In 2022
+title: Top 10 Instagram Influencers In Medellín In 2023
 description: >-
-  Find top Instagram influencers in Medellín in 2022.
-Most popular hashtags: #halloween #reels #picoftheday.
+  Find top Instagram influencers in Medellín in 2023.
+Most popular hashtags: #travel #colombia #fotografosmedellin.
 platform: Instagram
-hits: 545
+hits: 419
-text_top: Analyze the most popular Instagram profiles on inBeat.
+text_top: Identify the best Instagram profiles on inBeat.
-text_bottom: Our database holds 545 Instagram influencers like this in Medellín, Colombia for you to collaborate.
+text_bottom: Our search engine has 419 Instagram influencers like this in Medellín, Colombia for you to pitch.
 profiles:
   - username: "marisol_gram"
     fullname: >-